Yash-Kavaiya/vertex_ai_hackarathon_Banky/README.md

 Vertex AI, Gemini Pro, and more, our solution integrates various use cases to offer a seamless experience to customers.

-### Key Features:

-- Customer Support: Address common banking queries (e.g., account balances, transaction histories, branch locations).
-- Personal Financial Advice: Offer basic financial advice or personalized tips based on user data.
-- Loan  Assistance: Provide information about loans, mortgages, and application processes.

-2. Technology Stack

-Google Cloud Services:

-- Dialogflow CX: For creating and managing the chatbot’s conversational flow.
-- BigQuery: Use for data warehousing, analytics, and reporting.
-- Cloud Functions: For serverless execution of backend logic.
-- Cloud Run : Integrate a web chat widget on the bank’s website.

-### Banky: Your AI-Powered Banking Assistant

-## Inspiration
-The inspiration behind Banky stems from the desire to revolutionize the banking experience by integrating cutting-edge AI technology to provide personalized and efficient financial services.
-With the increasing demand for digital banking solutions, we aimed to create an AI assistant that not only addresses common banking queries but also offers tailored financial advice to help users make informed investment decisions.
-By leveraging Google Cloud's Vertex AI, we envisioned a tool that simplifies banking interactions and enhances financial literacy.

 ## What it does
 Banky is an AI-powered banking assistant designed to handle a variety of banking tasks and provide personalized financial advice.
 Key features include:
 - **Customer Support:** Addressing common banking queries such as checking account balances, viewing transaction histories, and locating branches.